-Try this recipe once and your mouth will start to water every time you think of it!
-My cherished family recipe for Southern Cornbread Dressing is wonderfully moist and seasoned with onions, celery, and sage.
+Try this recipe once, and your mouth will start to water every time you think of it!
+My family’s cherished Southern Cornbread Dressing recipe is wonderfully moist and seasoned with onions, celery, and sage.
 It puts stuffing to shame!

 This cornbread dressing is always the star of the show at our Thanksgiving dinners.
 The side dishes may change.
 The desserts may be varied.
 But there is always, always dressing on the menu.